Want to be more efficient?

 Do Outsource: Initial Lead Contact

-As a generally accepted rule of thumb, initial internet leads convert at about 3% on average when you’re dealing with a decent lead source that has qualified targeted leads.
+As a general rule of thumb, initial internet leads convert at about 3% on average when you’re dealing with a decent lead source that has qualified targeted leads.

-What that means is if you generate 100 leads a month, about 3 of them will even be worthy of a conversation.
+What that means is that if you generate 100 leads a month, about 10 of them will even be worthy of a conversation, and 3 will close in 90-120 days.

-Like panning for gold, the time it takes to sort and sift to find the value could be better spent hiring helpers to do this part for you because it’s so time-consuming and doesn’t really require a lot of specialized knowledge to perform the task.
-Or, of course, you can leverage technology to help you with this as well.
+Like panning for gold, the time it takes to sort and sift to find the value could be better spent hiring someone to do this part for you.
+It’s very time consuming and doesn’t really require specialized knowledge to perform the task.
+We also suggest leveraging technology to help you with this as well.

 Don’t Outsource: Converting Leads To Applications

-When you actually find someone worth talking to this is when you should step in and do what you’re trained to do best and that’s closing deals.
+When someone is worth talking to is when you should step in and do what you’re trained to do best–close the deal.

 This way you spend less time switching modes, which means you get to stay in the zone, stay focused, and less scattered, which, ultimately, will allow you to have better results, overall.